aws-solutions-library-samples/guidance-for-machine-translation-pipelines-using-generative-ai-on-aws/README.md

 ```
 Make sure your credentials are properly configured prior to initiating the Q Chat session.

+If Q CLI hangs for any reason you can hit Ctrl+C to stop the current action and prompt it to resume the deployment.
+You can say "Keep going!" for example.

+Once the solution is deployed, feel free to ask Q to run a test for you.

+If you encounter any environment related issue during deployment, the Q CLI Agent can also be a great resoure to  help you troubleshoot and solve.

 ## Deployment Validation

 1. Open the AWS CloudFormation console and verify that all stacks have been created successfully with a status of "CREATE_COMPLETE":